Best Warhammer 40K games of all time

 Warhammer 40K really lends itself to first-person shooters filled with bullets and blood, and we’re surprised Games Workshop hasn’t explored that genre more often, but we’re getting there.
 Darktide launched only a few months ago, and it’s already caused a strong impression despite an overall lack of polish that’s being fixed as we speak.

 The key here is that Fatshark’s natural talent for punchy and brutal combat is all there, brought over from the two Warhammer: Vermintide games they made before.
 Darktide follows the watertight four-player co-op FPS formula that was popularized by Valve’s Left 4 Dead back in the day, so you know what you’re getting into.
-Just make sure your PC is up to par or wait for the (delayed) current-gen Xbox release.
+Just make sure your PC is up to par or snag the console release (it's out on Xbox and rumoured to be hitting the PS5 very soon).

 (Image credit: Focus Entertainment)